moonytheloony/Blog-Web/content/post/Use ElasticSearch and Kibana to Monitor Your Service Fabric Application Logs.md

 * A **master node** that does not hold index data, but performs cluster management operations, such as maintaining and distributing routing information around the cluster (the list of which nodes contain which shards), determining which nodes are available, relocating shards as nodes appear and disappear, and coordinating recovery after node failure.
 Multiple nodes can be configured as masters, but only one will actually be elected to perform the master functions.
 If this node fails, another election takes place and one of the other eligible master nodes will be elected to take over.

 ## Provisioning ElasticSearch Cluster on Azure
 You can provision an elasticsearch cluster on Azure using ARM template or Azure Marketplace.
-The ARM template to provision an ElasticSearch and Kibana cluster is available in Azure quick start templates repo [here](https://github.com/Azure/azure-quickstart-templates/tree/master/elasticsearch).
+The ARM template to provision an ElasticSearch and Kibana cluster is available in Azure quick start templates repo [here](https://github.com/Azure/azure-quickstart-templates/tree/master/elasticsearch) (a **note** about it is at the end of this post).
 Let's provision an ElasticSearch cluster using the Azure Marketplace template to go through the various configuration options.

 1. In [Azure Management Portal](http://portal.azure.com), search for the term ***elasticsearch***.
 2. On the search results page, select the **ElasticSearch and Kibana** entry.